cambboyle/Kickin-it/README.md

 - `EMAIL_HOST_USER` = Your email address
 - `EMAIL_HOST_PASSWORD` = Your App Password

-Now inside your local environment, add these settings to your env.py file:
+Now inside your local environment, add these settings to your env.py file or your environment variable settings in Gitpod:

 ```python
 import os